mcoenca/php-efficient-boilerplate/README.md

 Long Answer : PHP is still everywhere.
 Maintaining old PHP projects with files all other the place and routing like we're in the 90's doesn't make for a happy developer.
 And I strive for happiness.

-Rewriting in a different language (RoR) is always more pain.
+Rewriting in a different language (RoR) is always more pain than expected.
 I wanted to gradually augment my PHP skills and the level of my PHP codebase.
-Without going through the hassle of a Big Framework(TM).
+Without going through the hassle of a Big Framework™ .

 So I found some good and simple packages + a structure that will increase my productivity and mental state without being very hard to manage.